Toma (TV series)

 Toma is an American crime drama television series that ran on ABC from March 21, 1973, to May 10, 1974.
 The series stars Tony Musante as the real-life detective Dave Toma, who was a master of disguise and undercover work.
-Susan Strasberg and Simon Oakland play his wife and his boss respectively.
+Susan Strasberg and Simon Oakland play his wife and his boss, respectively.

 Overview

-The series stars Tony Musante and Susan Strasberg and was based on the real-life story and published biography of Newark, New Jersey police detective David Toma.
-Toma had compiled an amazing arrest record during his years on the force, particularly in arresting drug dealers.
+The series stars Tony Musante and Susan Strasberg and was based on the real-life story and published biography of Newark, New Jersey police detective David Toma, who had compiled an amazing arrest record during his years on the force, particularly in arresting drug dealers.
 His boss, Inspector Spooner, was played by Simon Oakland.
 The actual David Toma played bit parts in the series.

 The show ended production after one season, as Musante had only agreed to film one full season, citing a desire not to get trapped into only playing one character over a long period of time.
 The network and producers had initially assumed this to be a negotiating ploy, but it was not.
 Musante held firm and did not return for a second season.

-Although the role of David Toma was recast with Robert Blake, it was soon felt that Blake would be better served with a different concept; accordingly, Toma was overhauled and became the 1975 series Baretta.
+Although the role of David Toma was recast with Robert Blake, producers soon felt that Blake would be better served with a different concept; accordingly, Toma was overhauled and became the 1975 series Baretta.
 Apart from the circumstances of its conception, Baretta has no obvious on-screen connection to Toma, as the shows have no characters or settings in common.

-Many of the people on the Toma writing staff would go on to write episodes of The Rockford Files, which debuted shortly after Tomas cancellation.
+Many of the people on the Toma writing staff went on to write episodes of The Rockford Files, which debuted shortly after Tomas cancellation.
 These writers included Stephen J. Cannell, Roy Huggins (who signed most of his work on both shows as "John Thomas James"), Juanita Bartlett, Zekial Marko, Don Carlos Dunaway, and Gloryette Clark.
-Series stars Musante, Strasberg and Oakland would also guest star on various episodes of The Rockford Files.
+Series stars Musante, Strasberg, and Oakland also guest-starred on various episodes of The Rockford Files.
 An early version of the character of Jim Rockford had originally been conceived of as a guest star for a never-filmed episode of Toma; the script was rewritten and became The Rockford Files 90-minute pilot, and all connections and references to Toma were dropped.